EstimatedEst. Read Time: 16 minutes

 The barbell curl would be my top choice for a strength exercise for biceps, but you need access to a barbell for it.

-I also really like the weighted chin up for biceps strength.
+I also really like the weighted chin up for strong biceps muscles.
 It allows me to overload the biceps muscle not only because of the weight hanging from my waist, but also because of my own bodyweight.

 Play Button